Cartus/cartus.github.io/_news/announcement_2.md

 related_posts: false
 ---

 Dr. Zhijiang Guo will join the Hong Kong University of Science and Technology (Guangzhou) as an Assistant Professor in Spring 2025.
-The research group hopes to recruit several PhD students and research assistants for enrollment in 2025.
-We warmly encourage prospective applicants for the Fall 2025 PhD program to consider applying for a research assistant position first.
+The research group hopes to recruit several PhD students for enrollment in 2025.
 We would greatly appreciate it if interested applicants could read the guidelines below and submit their applications via email as instructed.

 ---